D-o-d-o-x/metastable-baselines2/README.md

 This repo provides:

 - An implementation of ["Differentiable Trust Region Layers for Deep Reinforcement Learning" by Fabian Otto et al. (TRPL)](https://arxiv.org/abs/2101.09207)
-- Support for Contextual Covariances (via PCA)
+- Support for Contextual Covariances
-- Support for Full Covariances (via PCA)
+- Support for Full Covariances

 ## Installation